Banquo: How goes the night, boy?

-Later, in chapter 6, Steibeck returns to the motif of sleep, or rather the lack of it in connection to oppressors.
+Later in The moon is down, in chapter 6, Steibeck returns to the motif of sleep, or rather the lack of it in connection to oppressors.
 A small meeting is held at Molly’s house (Molly is Alex’s widow):

 Orden began slowly.
 “I want to speak simply.
 This is a little town.
 Justice and injustice are in terms of little things.
 Your brother’s shot and Alex Morden’s shot.
 Revenge against a traitor.
 The people are angry and they have no way to fight back.
 But it’s all in little terms.
 It’s people against people, not idea against idea.”

 Winter said, “It’s funny for a doctor to think of destruction, but I think all invaded people want to resist.
 We are disarmed; our spirits and bodies aren’t enough.
 The spirit of a disarmed man sinks.”